How to Use Metaphors + Similes in Rap [With Examples]

 Exercise 1: The Object Swap

-Pick any object in the room you are sitting in right now.
+Pick any object in the room you are in right now.
 Set a timer for 2 minutes.
 Write as many bars as you can comparing yourself to that object.

-A lamp?
-“I light up every room but nobody notices until I am gone.”
-A phone charger?
-“I give everyone energy but nobody checks on my battery.”
-A window?
-“You can see right through me but you still will not open up.”
+A lamp gives you: “I light up every room but nobody notices until I am gone.”
+A phone charger gives you: “I give everyone energy but nobody checks on my battery.”

+A window opens up: “You can see right through me but you still will not open up.”
 This exercise forces your brain to find connections between unrelated things.
-That connection-finding muscle is exactly what powers great metaphors.
+Training that muscle is exactly how you write great metaphors.

 Exercise 2: The Cliche Killer